 - English: PEPY’s English classes go beyond the textbook curriculum to provide practical English skills, such as critical thinking and student-centered strategies to increase motivation.

 - Information and Communication Technologies (ICT): Communication through technology is increasingly important in securing jobs.
 Students learn industry-standard software applications, including Microsoft Office, graphic design, and online communications, in preparation for future employment.

 - Youth Empowerment: These classes aim to build confidence and skills in interpersonal communication, leadership, problem-solving, and critical thinking.
 Students also learn about world issues, such as the Sustainable Development Goals and climate change.
 Students are also taught CV and cover letter writing and interview techniques to help prepare students for their own career path.

-In addition, our Center hosts speakers several times a year, showcasing Cambodian role models who have achieved success in their professional lives.
-We also facilitate forums between potential employers and students, so they can learn more about the job market.
+In addition, the Learning Center invites speakers several times a year, including Cambodian role models who have achieved success in their professional lives and potential employers so students can learn more about the job market.
 To help students enhance their work experience and build their confidence, we help connect students with temporary opportunities such as internships and volunteering.